dyle71/hcs-crypt/README.md

 as an intermediate between different rock solid proven implementations and tries to simplify the access to these different algorithms.

-Also you may turn off any optional implementation but the [LibTomCrypt](https://www.libtom.net/LibTomCrypt).
+You may turn off any optional implementation but the [LibTomCrypt](https://www.libtom.net/LibTomCrypt).
 The library is build as a static library and LibTomCrypt is pulled in statically too.
 Therefore, if you link your application against these static libraries you have 0 (zero, nada) runtime dependencies.